 If you are a student affiliated with a BCSG-recognized club or other student organization planning an event or program that includes an external speaker, performing artist, or other entity providing a service on campus, you may simply be provided an invoice for services rendered, which can be brought to Campus Life for payment.
 In many cases, however, contract negotiation will take place.
 Contracts are agreements setting the terms of the external entity’s engagement while they are at Bates College, and are made between the college and the external entity.

-The Office of Campus Life advises that students engaging in contract negotiation follow the below guidelines:
+Campus Life advises that students engaging in contract negotiation follow the below guidelines:

 - Never agree to a dollar amount that you know you do not currently have the funds for in your club account.
 It’s okay to tell the individual you’re negotiating with that you need to figure out your funding situation before agreeing to a price.